leoboehm/vuetify-demo/README.md

 node -v
 npm -v
 ```

+For the unlikely case that you do not have those installed, check out the [npm documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### ✅ Vue CLI (Usually optional for custom setups, but will be used to install Vuetify in the upcoming toturial)